jewel/clearskies/protocol/core.md

 0
 ```

 A signed message will be prefixed with an 's' character, lower case.
+The
-The length of the signature is
+length of the signature is added to the header, prefixed with a colon.
+The
-appended after the size of the message, followed by a colon.
-The body is then sent, and then the RSA
-signature is given, encoded with base64.
+body is then sent, and then the RSA signature is given, encoded with base64.

 ```
-s27:64:{"type":"foo","arg":"bar"}MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
+s27:{"type":"foo","arg":"bar"}64:MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
 ```

 If a message has both a binary payload and a signature, it will start with a
 dollar sign.
 The signature does not cover the binary data, just the body.
-Here is the previous example, but with binary data added:
+Here is the previous example, but with binary data added, newlines has been
+added for readability:

 ```
-$27:64{"type":"foo","arg":"bar"}MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
-40
+$27{"type":"foo","arg":"bar"}
+64:MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
-Another example of possibly binary data
+40:Another example of possibly binary data
-0
+0:
 ```

 Most messages are not signed as no security benefit would be gained from